kel-ier/cryptonite_taskphaseII_arjun/nitectf.md

 # Print the gifts

+## How I approached the challenge:

-Began the program and tried the various types of format string attacks to try and receive different outputs When passing %s, I received part of the next prompt which and so I tried different configurations to try and receive more outputs
+- Began the program and tried the various types of format string attacks to try and receive different outputs
+- When passing %s, I received part of the next prompt which
+-  I tried different configurations to try and receive more outputs

 # Backtrack